 Lab-Grown vs Natural Diamond Durability

-Lab-grown and natural diamonds have identical hardness and durability due to their shared crystal structure—both consist of carbon atoms arranged in tetrahedral lattice with the same atomic bonding.
-Lab-grown diamonds offer the same exceptional durability as natural stones.
+Lab-grown and natural diamonds have identical hardness and durability due to their shared crystal structure — both consist of carbon atoms arranged in tetrahedral lattice with the same atomic bonding.
+Mohs hardness, Knoop hardness, toughness, cleavage behavior, chemical stability, and heat resistance are identical for lab-grown and natural diamonds.

+Durability depends entirely on crystal structure and atomic arrangement, not on formation history or origin.
 A CVD diamond, an HPHT diamond, and a natural diamond of equivalent size and cut quality will exhibit identical scratch resistance, impact resistance, and long-term wear characteristics.
 Origin does not affect durability in any measurable way.

 Protecting Diamonds from Damage